google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 * Part 2: Cross tables and columns

 <!--
-It is about time for us to get to practice our EDA skills.
-We'll use tools that we recently learning including Pandas, matplotlib, and seaborn.
-There are some new concepts introduced in this lab; however, it should mostly serve as a exercise in bringing the tools that you have already learned together to perform exploratory data analysis and data preprocessing on a data set.
+It is about time for us to practice our EDA skills.
+We'll use tools we recently learned including Pandas, matplotlib, and seaborn.
+There are also some new concepts introduced in this lab, but it should mostly serve as an exercise in bringing the tools you have already learned together to perform exploratory data analysis and data preprocessing on a dataset.

 The lab is divided into two parts.
 Part 1 is all about individual table and column analysis and processing.
 Part 2 will build upon our work in part 1 and